MrKai77/Loop/CONTRIBUTING.md

 ### Next

-Now that you've signed with Loop with your developmental account, it's time to build!
+Now that you've signed Loop with your developer account, it's time to build!
 First, validate if the current build works `⌘R` (this command is run, this will build and launch loop all in one).
 If the build was successful, you should see an alert that Loop requires Accessibility permissions; if you change any code related to Loop's movement or core code, you will need to enable this.
 For cases of simple code changes, this is not needed.
 You can run both Loop (the one you already have) and the Loop developmental version you are running at the same time!

 **HOWEVER**, it must be made aware that Loop **MAY** fail to build if you run it again.
 How do we fix this?
 Clear the build cache, press `⌘⇧K` (command + shift + k); you **MAY** need to do this every time you hit the run command.
 It has to do with some leftover user cache that makes Loop fail to build.
 We've tried to fix it to no avail.